 The power of country music, man.

-Dale and Cole talked a lot about country music in this episode, and Dale also revealed his favorite bar in Nashville (it’s Paradise Park), so the whole episode is worth a listen.
+Dale and Cole talked a lot about country music in this episode, and Dale also revealed his favorite bar in Nashville (it was Paradise Park, RIP), so the whole episode is worth a listen.